-Our observation of, and participation in, successful transformation projects strongly suggests that much better outcomes come from a small team over a relatively longer time frame than from a “quick win” Swat team.
+We've been guiding firms through these transformations for many years now.
+Our observation of, and participation in, successful transformation projects strongly suggest that much better outcomes come from a small team over a relatively longer time frame than from a “quick win” swat team.

 But we are also realists.
 We know the modern corporate culture is very much one of “what have you done for me lately?”
 As such, we have constructed our program around balancing the seemingly conflicting goals of building for the long term, while delivering demonstrable results on a quarterly basis.

 Want to know where to start?
 Dave McComb has written extensively about the application-centric quagmire and how to overcome obstacles within the enterprise.